 - WHO Guidelines on Hand Hygiene in Health Care 2009 provides health care workers with evidence-based recommendations for hand hygiene in healthcare settings.

-- Five Moments for Hand Hygiene is a graphic representation of the WHO Guidelines for Hand Hygiene in Health Care.
+- Five Moments for Hand Hygiene (PDF) is a graphic representation of the WHO Guidelines for Hand Hygiene in Health Care.